jwf40/Information-Theoretic-Unlearning/README.md

 This is the code for the paper **[An Information Theoretic Approach to Machine Unlearning](https://browse.arxiv.org/abs/2402.01401)**.

+_Note: VGG16 in the code is actually a VGG11.
+Working on updating these refs._

 ## Usage

 Experiments can be run via the shell script (0 is the GPU number, feel free to change on a multi-gpu setup; 1 is the seed - set to any int).